 In Key Stage 1, all children have a daily phonics session and the school has adopted the ‘Read Write Inc’ scheme in order to teach this crucial element of reading in a systematic and consistent way.
 Some children in Key Stage 2 may also benefit from daily phonics sessions to support their development of reading skills and we utilise the Read Write Inc phonics programmes is order to ensure a consistent approach across the school.
 Reading and phonics are the keys to accessing the curriculum and being successful in many ways.

-The Mathematics curriculum aims to ensure that all pupils become fluent in the fundamental of Mathematics including the ability to recall and apply knowledge rapidly and accurately.
-Mental skills are fundamental in our teaching at Joseph Turner.
-They are the key skills and building blocks that enable the children to become fluent in this area.
-Children at Joseph Turner are taught to reason mathematically, solve problems and apply their mathematical skills in a variety of real life contexts.
+The Mathematics curriculum aims to ensure that all pupils become fluent in the fundamentals of Mathematics including the ability to recall and apply knowledge rapidly and accurately.
+Teaching the children to be mentally agile is central in our Maths teaching philosophy at Joseph Turner.
+Key, progressive strategies are consistently taught across school to ensure that children are equipped adequately to thrive and make progress.
+Mastering these key strategies are the building blocks that enable the children to become truly agile mathematicians.
+Children at Joseph Turner are taught to apply their skills to reasoning, solve problems and to apply their mathematical skills in a variety of real life contexts.